This article may contain links from our affiliate partners. Please read how we make money!

 Cons

-- As it’s not cast iron, the food doesn’t retain its heat as well
+- As it’s not a cast iron pan, the food doesn’t retain its heat as well

-Our buying guide concentrates on steak served up straight.
-By the end of our guide and FAQ section, you will know exactly how to prevent your steak sticking to the pan and how to prevent it drying out.
-We cover frying pans, and grill pans and skillets.
+My buying guide concentrates on steak served up straight.
+By the end of my guide and FAQ section, you will know exactly how to prevent your steak sticking to the right pan and how to prevent it drying out.
+I cover frying pans, and grill pans and skillets.

-(A skillet is simply a pan with slanted sides.
+(A skillet is simply a steak pan with slanted sides for cooking and ensuring even heat distribution.
 The slanted sides mean it’s perfect for stir-frying, or when you’re moving ingredients around a lot in the pan.)

 First, let’s take a look at your good old frying pan.
-Your typical frying pan is usually made from aluminium or stainless steel and can feature a non-stick coating.
+Your typical frying pan is usually made from aluminium or stainless steel and can feature a non-stick coating that will do wonders for your steak cooking.

 Comparison Table